-Carradale is on the east coast of the Kintyre Peninsula about midway between Tarbert and Campbeltown.
+Carradale is on the east coast of the Kintyre Peninsula about midway between Tarbert and Campbeltown, near the Mull of Kintyre.
 It’s an ideal base from which to explore the natural beauty of the outstanding Kintyre Peninsula and the ferry network to Arran, Gigha, Islay and Jura.

-It is so remote you might hear yourself think and allow yourself to let the world in and be creative, like Naomi Mitchison did who authored over 90 books!
-Or you may simply enjoy the feeling of getting away from it all.
+It is so remote you might hear yourself think and allow yourself to let the world in and be creative like Naomi Mitchison did who authored over 90 books!
+Or you may enjoy the feeling of getting away from it all.

-Within the house you’ll find all the expected accouterments, such as luxurious bedding, all the little extras you might need and a spotlessly clean house.
+Within the house, you’ll find all the expected accoutrements, such as luxurious bedding, all the little extras you might need and spotlessly clean home.

-Terrestrial television is available and there is a selection of DVD’s and access to our PLEX media server for a selection of films and TV series (subject to Internet availability).
+Terrestrial television is available, and there is a selection of DVDs and access to our PLEX media server for a variety of films and TV series (subject to Internet availability).
 There are plenty of board games supplied too.
 Satellite and Cable TV services are not available.
 Radio reception is also fine.

 Regarding baby facilities, we have a travel cot that is available for use.
 We also have a high chair, a child booster seat and a baby bath.
 Please let us know you want it out of storage when you make the booking.

-Heating and hot water are further detailed in the Welcome Brochure; the multi fuel burner (taking wood or coal), once lit for about 30 minutes, not only boils enough hot water for normal domestic use but also serves the radiators in each room.
+Heating and hot water are further detailed in the Welcome Brochure; the multi-fuel burner (taking wood or coal), once lit for about 30 minutes, not only boils enough hot water for regular domestic use but also serves the radiators in each room.

-Wood, coal and electricity.
-Yes, it’s remote here and we haven’t even got gas.
-We supply you with enough fuel for your stay but if you use too much and run out (which no one ever has) then you can buy more and that’s also detailed in the Welcome Brochure.
+We supply you with enough fuel for your stay, but if you use too much and run out (which no one ever has), then you can buy more, details are in the Welcome Brochure.

 The kitchen is fully equipped with an electric oven and four hobs, fridge with freezer compartment, a freezer, a slow cooker and a washing machine.
-There’s all sorts of extras like espresso and cappuccino machine, filter coffee machine, kettle, cafetiere, food mixers, microwave oven and so on.
-Any questions just ask!
+There are all sorts of extras like espresso and cappuccino machine, filter coffee machine, kettle, cafetiere, food mixers, microwave oven, and so on.
+Any questions ask!

-Eating out is limited but very pleasant with locally sourced produce from most outlets, there’s the Ashbank Hotel, Carradales for a 5 star experience, The Glen Bar & Restaurant and the Carradale Hotel.
+Eating out is limited but very pleasant with locally sourced produce from most outlets, there’s Carradales for a 5-star experience (space is limited and booking essential), The Glen Bar & Restaurant and the Carradale Hotel.

-Carradale Bikes and Buggies offer a range of mountain bikes and all terrain buggies all year round.
-More details can be found on their website: http://www.carradalebikesandbuggies.co.uk/
+Carradale Bikes and Buggies offer a range of mountain bikes and all-terrain buggies all year round.
+More details are on their website: http://www.carradalebikesandbuggies.co.uk/

-There is a temporary village shop filled with local Kintyre produce and staples just outside the Village Hall (you pass it on the way in to Carradale).
-It’s open daily 10am until 2pm except Sunday’s.
+There is a temporary village shop filled with local Kintyre produce and staples just outside the Village Hall (you pass it on the way into Carradale) and a new village shop planned to be opened very soon at the Post Office.

-And last but not least, the fantastic scenery, the wonderful Carradale Bay, the walks, the cycle routes, the fresh air, nature, the historic monuments and sites that are all nearby or an ideal day trip away.
+And last but not least, the fantastic scenery, the magnificent Carradale Bay, the walks, the cycle routes, the fresh air, nature, the historical monuments and sites that are all nearby or an ideal day trip away.

 Carradale is on the east coast of the stunning Kintyre peninsula.
 There are no dual carriageways, it’s mainly one A road with B roads that form the network.
 Many of the B roads are single track with lots of Passing Places.